1337z/prettier-setup/README.md

 ## Install with NPM

-> This will install the module globally.
+> This will install the NPM module globally.

 ```console
 npm i -g prettier-setup